WWOOF vs HelpX

 Cultural Exchange hosts usually have social or conservation projects, such as building, crafts, animal care and sustainable tourism.

-The membership fee for both volunteer (up to two people per membership, great for couples!) and host is NZ$40 for the first 14 months then NZ$20 to renew for another year.
+The membership fee for both volunteer (up to two people per membership, great for couples!) and the host is NZ$40 for the first 14 months then NZ$20 to renew for another year.
 Because the host also pays to use this service, you can expect the hosts to be more genuine.
 Plus, people can report a bad WWOOFing experience, so dodgy hosts can be taken off the website.
+For tips on how to make your WWOOF profile stand out, head over to How to Create a WWOOF Profile That Hosts Can’t Refuse!

 To sign up to WWOOFing and browse the host database, simply set up an account on the WWOOF NZ website.

-Due to how easily hosts can put listings on HelpX, make sure to read the reviews.
+Due to fewer host regulations on HelpX, make sure to read the reviews!
+Thankfully, HelpX encourages users to submit reviews so you can usually get a lot of information.
 The conditions are more flexible with HelpX hosts too, for example, you can do 2 hours a day with some hosts but then the volunteer may not get food in exchange.
 Ask plenty of questions by contacting the host, making sure both volunteer and host meet each other’s needs.

 To sum up…